-9.10 The Humber LEP Board in January 2021 agreed plans for Humber LEP's Chief Exec to continue in the role on a part time basis from 1st April to support the smooth transition and the wind down of Humber LEP and to pick up some of the cross estuarial work.
-The provision reflects all salary costs, National Insurance etc. for this period alongside the estimated final redundancy package.
+9.7 The Humber LEP Board in January 2021 agreed plans for Humber LEP's Chief Exec to continue in the role on a part time basis from 1st April to support the smooth transition and the wind down of Humber LEP and to pick up some of the cross estuarial work.
+The budget overspent in the financial year and thus additional funding needs to be transferred from Core funding.